Last updated July 19th, 2022.

 To give an example, the owner of a house in Cambodia worth US$100,000 owes just US$100 per year worth of real estate tax.

-But things aren’t always as they seem in frontier markets.
-The government hardly ever bothers collecting this tax in practice.
+But things aren’t always as they appear in frontier markets.
+The government seems to hardly ever bother collecting this tax in practice.
 Perhaps because it’s such an insignificant amount.

 You could get a call from somebody if you own an expensive apartment in Phnom Penh or a piece of prime land.
 However, a clear majority of Cambodian property owners do not pay any tax.

 Enforcement in many frontier markets, including Cambodia, is often lax.
-If you asked every single property owner in the nation, I doubt over 5% could honestly tell you they pay annual taxes.
+If you asked every single property owner in the nation, it’s doubtful that over 5% could honestly tell you they pay annual property taxes.

 Countries With (Almost) Zero Property Tax